interkosmos/fortran-curl/README.md

 For larger changes:

 1. Join the [Discourse Group](https://fortran-lang.discourse.group/).
-2. Discuss your proposal on the mailing list.
+2. Discuss your proposal on the Group.
 3. When consensus is reached, implement it as described above.

 ## Licence